< Back to results

 Portfolio Entry

 At UNSW School of Built Environment, we recognise your creative potential.
-With BE Portfolio Entry, you can submit a portfolio of your best creative work to showcase your talent and boost your chance of admission.
-Learn more about BE Portfolio Entry.
+With Portfolio Entry, you can submit a portfolio of your best creative work to showcase your talent and boost your chance of admission.
+Learn more about Portfolio Entry.

 English language requirements